 The British FCO as of today is still saying avoid Cairo but Luxor and Sharm' is okay.

 I think Sharm will be a safe destination on the 28th of Feb, I certainly hope so as my wife and I are going then.
-I believe if there is anymore trouble it will be later in the year if the military don't sort out a fair election. almost 8 years agoAnswered by raginbull via WorldNomads.com
+I believe if there is anymore trouble it will be later in the year if the military don't sort out a fair election. about 8 years agoAnswered by raginbull via WorldNomads.com